cdosborn/lit/README.md

     main = putStr "Hello, World!"
 ```

-Lit can process the literate file in several ways.
+`lit` can process the literate file in several ways.
 To simply produce the code file run:<br>
 `$ lit -c helloWorld.hs.lit`

 Which generates the file `helloWorld.hs`